 An even better option is to skip the public charging station and instead install a home EV charger.
 Unlike a traditional car, if you’re an EV driver you have an option that gasoline-powered car drivers do not!
 Recharging your car from home.
 Why not just skip the public charging stations altogether?
 Then, you won’t have to compare prices or figure out how to spend your time while waiting for your car to charge.
 You can simply charge your car overnight while you’re sleeping!
 Your home charger will be a Level 2 charger, but that’s fine since you won’t need DC fast charger speeds if you’re charging overnight.
 The cost to charge an electric car depends on where you live, your electricity rates, when you charge, and the efficiency of your car, but on average you’ll spend about $0.13 per kWh.
 If you compare the numbers with EVgo’s or Electrify America’s fees you’ll see that it is a substantial difference!

 If you’re looking for a reliable and fast home EV charger installed safely and efficiently, WattLogic can help with its turnkey home charging solutions.
-WattLogic will find the perfect EV charger for you, arrange for a certified and licensed electrician to install your charger, and even help you find EV charger rebates in your area and apply for them on your behalf!
+WattLogic will find the perfect EV charger for you, arrange for a verified and licensed electrician to install your charger, and even help you find EV charger rebates in your area and apply for them on your behalf!
 Not only that, WattLogic has made getting your home EV charging station quote a breeze.
 You simply fill out a quick digital survey and WattLogic will find the best price for your EV charger installation from electricians in your area.
 You won’t have to call around to different electricians.
 You’ll just answer a few questions, snap a few photos and receive your quote in no time!